The Top 10 Restaurants in Rome in 2018

 A general rule of thumb when traveling is to never eat anywhere near something famous, but, as in so many ways, Armando al Pantheon breaks this law.
 Although just around the corner from one of Rome’s most important monuments, it has resisted cashing in on its location and instead presents one of the most elevated menus and most intimate dining rooms in Rome.

-With low lighting and a hushed ambience, there is no finer place to share a meal with someone special.
+With low lighting and a hushed ambiance, there is no finer place to share a meal with someone special.
 The service is impeccable and the cuisine is some of the city’s most refined; it’s no wonder that it made our list of most romantic places in Rome.
 The only downside is that it’s often impossible to get a table; plan on making a reservation some weeks in advance.

 Salita dei Crescenzi 31 (Centro Storico)